 Subject-specific texts that link to work being undertaken in other areas should also be used in English lessons to support the wider curriculum.
 Teachers use shared writing to model the writing process.
-In every writing lesson, teachers ensure they model the thought processes and writing decisions that are involved in 'live' writing.
-Through this, children are continuously exposed to adventurous vocabulary and a realistic approach to sentence composition.
 Shared reading and writing provide a context for discussion and demonstration of grammatical features at word level, sentence level and text level.
 Activities are differentiated through the use of writing frames, spelling banks, collaborative work and peer or adult support.
 Teachers encourage 'talk for writing' as an integral part of the process.